Khanty-Mansi Autonomous Okrug: Ethnic groups

+^{1} 102,138 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

 Orthodox Church of the Resurrection in Khanty-Mansiysk.
 Orthodox Christianity is the main religion in Khanty-Mansi Autonomous Okrug.

 According to a 2012 survey 38.1% of the population of Yugra adheres to the Russian Orthodox Church, 5% are unaffiliated generic Christians, 1% of the population adheres to the Slavic native faith (Rodnovery) or to Khanty-Mansi native faith.
 Muslims (mostly Tatars) constitute 11% of the population.
 In addition, 23% of the population declares to be spiritual but not religious, 11% is atheist, and 10.9% follows other religions or did not give an answer to the question.

 According to recent reports Jehovah's Witnesses have been subjected to torture and detention in Surgut.

 Transport

 In Khanty-Mansi Autonomous Okrug, the primary transport of goods is by water and railway transport; 29% is transported by road, and 2% by aviation.
 The total length of railway tracks is 1,106 km.
 The length of roads is more than 18,000 km.